-You can communicate without an Access Point, this means that you can communicate between a limited number of computers (ad-hoc), or you can communicate through an Access Point, which allows you to create a full infrastructure network (infrastructure).
+You can communicate without an Access Point, this means that you can communicate between a limited number of computers (adhoc), or you can communicate through an Access Point, which allows you to create a full infrastructure network (infrastructure).

 Depending on your model.
+Read the printed Specifications sheet for more information.

 In some countries, using WLAN products may be restricted by the local regulations (e.g. limited number of channels).
-Therefore, before activating the WLAN functionality, read the Wireless LAN Regulation leaflet carefully.
-Channel selection is explained further in this manual (see Wireless LAN channel selection (page 43)).
+Therefore, before activating the WLAN functionality, read the Wireless LAN Regulation carefully.
+Channel selection is explained further in this manual (see Wireless LAN channel selection (page 51)).